sonic-net/SONiC/doc/LoM/LocalMitigation.md

 Every action could be fine tuned via some configurable knobs.
 A SONiC CLI or configlet could do.

 ## Memory utilization
-This is a complex probem as memory used by a daemon depends on its load (_e.g. count of peers, routes, route-maps configured_), platform and likely need a proper algorithm to vet it fool-proof as "_is daemon really growing constantly_" vs "_transient blips_".
-Even the threshold could be dynamic based on load level.
-This algorithm might need few tweaks & updates as we observe, like storage cluster might need a different algorthm.
+This is a complex probem as memory used by a daemon could vary based on its load (_e.g. count of peers, routes, route-maps configured_).
+This demands an custom detection per daemon with dynamically computed threshold.
+The detection needs to distinguish between "_is memory consumption growing constantly_" vs "_transient blips_".
+This algorithm might need might need few tweaks & updates as we observe its reports.
 Hence hard coding this into image will not fit.
-Actions are small plugins/minions that can be easily updated w/o impact to control/data plane.
+But actions are small plugins/minions that can be easily updated w/o impact to control/data plane.

 ### Detection
 The action does the monitoring.
-We can have variations per platform & target OS version.
-This is vetted in nightly tests for its target platform & OS version.
+We can have variations per platform, target OS version and even cluster type.
+This is vetted in nightly tests for  all  target platform & OS version.
 It constantly monitors.
 It can cache usage in various time points as required by algorithm to do a proper analysis.
 This detection action is kicked off at the start and run until detected or disabled.

 ### Safety-check
-Asses the daemon(s) that is/are in trouble to verify if its restart will impact Dataplane or not.
+Asses the daemon that is in trouble to verify if its restart will impact Dataplane or not.
 If not, it returns success, else returns failure, which will abort sequence and no mitigation action is executed.
 This will also look at the service restart history to ensure that no more than N restarts is attempted in M seconds.

 ### Mitigation
 This may be just service restart or more (_say remove/reset files/data_).
 The action is executed and its result is published

+### Sequence completion:
+- Anomaly is re-published with mitigation.
+An external service may take over mitigation on any failure.

-### Conclusion
+### conclusion
-- The action is anytime updatable as we see need for tuning.
+- The actions are anytime updatable as we see need for tuning.
-- This type of detection is better equipped to run locally as it has wealth  of data, like per daemon load level, combined picture and better customized for this OS version.
+- This type of detection is better equipped to run locally as it has wealth  of data, like daemon's current load level, history on restarts for last N seconds.
+- The action can be fully customized for this OS version.
-- Mitigation is in seconds if it would not have data plane impact.
+- Mitigation happens in seconds if it would not have data plane impact.
 The most common daemons that face issues are control plane daemons like LLDP.
-- Anomaly is re-published with mitigation result to let exernal services be aware of what LoM did.

 # Design